Gains in healthcare stocks prop up European equities

 Over the last two sessions, European stock markets had retreated from multi-year highs as violence in Iraq pushed up the price of oil and knocked back airline and travel stocks.

-However, many traders have said new economic stimulus measures from the European Central Bank should ensure that any pullback will be relatively short-lived.
-The FTSEurofirst 300 remains up by around 5 percent since the start of 2014.
+However, many traders have said new economic stimulus measures from the European Central Bank should ensure that any pullback will be relatively short-lived, and the FTSEurofirst 300 remains up by 5 percent since the start of 2014.

 "While in reality, earnings growth will now probably be lower than we expected for the full year, this weak start to the year in terms of earnings should be offset by the measures announced by the ECB," said Andrew Arbuthnott, head of large-cap European equities at Pioneer Investments.